telehash/telehash.github.io/v3/lob.md

 ## Definition

-The wire-format byte array (a packet) is created by combining three distinct parts, the `LENGTH`, an optional `HEAD`, and an optional `BODY`.
+The wire-format byte array (a packet) is created by combining three distinct parts: the `LENGTH`, an optional `HEAD`, and an optional `BODY`.

-The `LENGTH` is always two bytes which are a network-order (Big-endian) short unsigned integer that represents the number of bytes for the `HEAD`.
-When the `HEAD` is greather than 6 bytes then they are always parsed and represented as a UTF-8 JSON object.
+The `LENGTH` is always two bytes which are a network-order (big-endian) short unsigned integer that represents the number of bytes for the `HEAD`.
+When the `HEAD` is greater than 6 bytes the data are always parsed and represented as a UTF-8 JSON object.
 Any bytes remaining after the `HEAD` are the `BODY` and always handled as binary.

 The format is thus: